OpenBAS-Platform/collectors/microsoft-entra/README.md

 ### Collector extra parameters environment variables

-Below are the parameters you'll need to set for the connector:
+Below are the parameters you'll need to set for the collector:

 | Parameter                 | config.yml                    | Docker environment variable             | Default | Mandatory | Description |
 |---------------------------|-------------------------------|-----------------------------------------|---------|-----------|-------------|